FEATURED PROJECTS

 – Jethro Tulin, Ipili tribesman from Porgera, Papua New Guinnea.

-Someone Else’s Treasure is a collaborative multimedia project that examines the social and environmental impacts of different multinational mining projects from the perspectives of affected indigenous communities around the world.
+Someone Else’s Treasure is a collaborative multimedia project that examines the social and environmental impacts of different multinational mining projects from the perspectives of affected Indigenous communities around the world.

 PHOTO ESSAYS